-Wastewater can be generated and discharged at office and construction sites.
-Since the Group did not operate as the main contractor for any construction projects during FY2023, relevant information on wastewater discharge was therefore not available.
-The wastewater discharged by the office and warehouse of the Group was discharged into the public sewerage system, therefore the amount of water consumed by the Group is considered as the amount of sewage discharged.
+Wastewater can be generated and discharged at both the office and construction sites.
+As the Group did not operate as the main contractor for any construction projects during FY2024, relevant information on wastewater discharge was therefore not available.
+The wastewater produced by the office and warehouse of the Group was discharged into the public sewage system, and hence the amount of water consumed by the Group is considered as the amount of sewage discharged.
 The corresponding water conservation measures are described in the section headed "Water Management".